Property Tax Prepayment Plan

 - All dishonoured payments will be subject to a handling service charge; and

-- The City of Salmon Arm may cancel your enrolment in the property tax prepayment plan if two payments are dishonoured by your Financial Institution.
+- The City of Salmon Arm may cancel your enrollment in the property tax prepayment plan if two payments are dishonoured by your Financial Institution.

 Written notification must be received by the City of Salmon Arm to: